antonarbus/q/README.md

 ## Stripe Payments

-Clients can receive payments directly to their own Stripe accounts through the app.
+Clients can receive payments directly to their own Stripe accounts.
 Each user connects their Stripe account once, then adds a **Payment Block** to any quotation.
 The external client opens the offer, clicks "Pay Now", and is taken to Stripe's hosted payment page.
 When payment completes, the quotation is automatically marked as paid.

 ### How it works